Danya-Mudaifea/level3-project/documentation/task.md

 ## Day 5:
 - fixing yestarday error :D
-- sucessfully pushing all images using tekton ( errors in catalogue , orders , q-master , shipping ) , will try to work on it tmw and add the trello screenshots :) , good night , or good morning ( 4:00 am )
+- sucessfully pushing images using tekton

 ### Issues
+- errors in catalogue , orders , q-master , shipping ) images, will try to work on it tmw and add the trello screenshots :) , good night , or good morning ( 4:00 am )